Joyas de Panama: The Revival of Panama's Premium Cigar Heritage and Cultural Legacy in Volcanic Coclé

 Key Statistics

-Cuban seed tobacco has been cultivated in Panama for over 40 years since 1981
+Cuban seed tobacco has been cultivated continuously in Panama for over 40 years since 1981

 Source: Panama Tobacco Industry Historical Records (2024)